 Frequently Asked Questions

 Yes, you can become a mechanic without any additional schooling after high school, but we would not recommend it.
-At a minimum you should have a certification in auto mechanics to help you do better in your career and to provide you more opportunity.
-Alternatively, you can try and find a program where you can become an apprentice which some employers may view equally to a certification program.
+At a minimum, you should have a certification in auto mechanics to help you do better in your career and to provide you with more opportunities.

 Most employers would not hire a mechanic with no experience or education.
 It is important to at least do an apprenticeship or have some related job that will help employers see your value.

-In most states there is no requirements to become a mechanic.
+In most states, there are no licensing requirements to become a mechanic.